 In the fourth quarter of 2005, our consolidated joint venture, DaVinciRe, raised \$320.6 million of equity capital.
 The capital was funded by new and existing investors, including \$50.0 million contributed by us.
-In conjunction with the transaction, we modified the DaVinciRe shareholders agreement and provided new and existing shareholders certain new rights.
-The second amended and restated shareholder's agreement provides DaVinciRe shareholders, excluding us, with certain redemption rights, which allow each shareholder to notify DaVinciRe of such shareholder's desire for DaVinciRe to repurchase up to half of such shareholder's aggregate number of shares held.
+In conjunction with the transaction, we modified the DaVinciRe shareholders agreement provides pavinciRe shareholders agreement provides pavinciRe shareholders, excluding us, with certain redemption rights, which allow each shareholder to notify DaVinciRe of such shareholder's desire for DaVinciRe to repurchase up to half of such shareholder's aggregate number of shares held.
 Any share repurchases are subject to certain limitations, as described in the second amended and restated shareholders agreement, such as limiting the aggregate of all share repurchase requests to 25% of DaVinciRe's capital in any given year and subject to ensuring all applicable regulatory requirements are met.
 If the total shareholder requests exceed 25% of DaVinciRe's capital, the number of shares repurchased will be reduced among the requesting shareholders pro-rata, based on the amounts desired to be repurchased.
 Shareholders must notify DaVinciRe before March 1 of each year, if they desire to have DaVinciRe repurchase shares.
 The repurchase price will be GAAP book value as of the end of the year in which the shareholder notice is given, and the repurchase will be effective as of such date.
 Payment will be made by April 1 of the following year, following delivery of the audited financial statements for the year in which the repurchase was effective.
 The repurchase price will be subject to a true-up for development on outstanding loss reserves after settlement of all claims relating to the applicable years.
 One shareholder put in a repurchase notice on or before the March 1, 2007 notice date.
 The repurchase notice was subsequently revised downwards during 2007.
 The GAAP book value of the shares to be repurchased is \$7.2 million at December 31, 2007.
-It
+It is anticipated that the repurchase will be completed during the first quarte